h1romas4/libymfm.wasm/README.md

 Firefox or Chromium is recommended.

 *Currently, Safari now supports SharedArrayBuffer, but it does not work well.
 It appears that `Atomics.notify` is not working properly.
+This bug will be fixed in Safari 16.
 [SharedArrayBuffer posted to AudioWorkletProcessor is not actually shared with the main thread](https://bugs.webkit.org/show_bug.cgi?id=237144)*

 Source code: